Sirjay009/milestone-project-mildew-detection-in-cherry-leaves/README.md

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-## Template Instructions

-Welcome,

-This is the Code Institute student template for the Cherry Leaves project option in Predictive Analytics.
-We have preinstalled all of the tools you need to get started.
-It's perfectly okay to use this template as the basis for your project submissions.
-Click the `Use this template` button above to get started.

-You can safely delete the Template Instructions section of this README.md file and modify the remaining paragraphs for your own project.
-Please do read the Template Instructions at least once, though!
-It contains some important information about the IDE and the extensions we use.

-## How to use this repo

-1. Use this template to create your GitHub project repo

-1. In your newly created repo click on the green Code button.

-1. Then, from the Codespaces tab, click Create codespace on main.

-1. Wait for the workspace to open.
-This can take a few minutes.

-1. Open a new terminal and `pip3 install -r requirements.txt`

-1. Open the jupyter_notebooks directory, and click on the notebook you want to open.

-1. Click the kernel button and choose Python Environments.

-Note that the kernel says Python 3.12.1 as it inherits from the workspace, so it will be Python-3.12.1 as installed by Codespaces.
-To confirm this, you can use `! python --version` in a notebook code cell.

-## Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the _API Key_ and click _Reveal_
-3. Copy the key
-4. In the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you, so do not share it.
-If you accidentally make it public, then you can create a new one with _Regenerate API Key_.

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.